tialaramex/realistic/README.md

 `BoundedRational::to_big_integer` has a different name because in Rust `as` signifies that this conversion is cheap

+Many APIs use Option<T> where the analogous Java relies on nullability, others use Result<Real, Problem> to reflect the possibility of unrecoverable errors during either parsing or approximation of results.

 ## Performance

 No attempt has been made to measure the current performance of this Rust, compare it against the Java, or against similar code.
 Although the